Chapters of 2 Maccabees: Chapter 6

 The situation continues to deteriorate in Chapter 6.
 The king issues decrees forbidding the practice of traditional Judaism.
 He dispatches Geron the Athenian to enforce this.
 Geron adds the worship of Zeus to the Temple in Jerusalem in his role as Zeus Olympios (Zeus as King of the Gods), and to the Temple in Argarizin (that is, the Samaritan temple on Mount Gerizim) worship of Zeus Xenios (Zeus as patron of strangers and travelers).
 The altar of the temple was defiled, and Jews were forced to celebrate the festival of Dionysus.
 Horrific punishments are imposed on those who refuse.
 Women who circumcise their sons are flung from the city walls, and two men caught observing the Sabbath are burnt to death.

-The narrative goes into some detail about the martyr Eleazar, described as a prominent scribe of advanced age and white hair.
-Apparently a rule had been imposed for public performances of pork-eating, at least for prominent community members such as Eleazar.
-The Jews enforcing this edict arrange for validly prepared kosher meat to be available for him, so that he might appear to comply while maintaining the law.
+The narrative goes into some detail about the martyr Eleazar, described as a prominent scribe of advanced age.
+It seems a rule had been imposed for public performances of pork-eating, at least for prominent community members such as Eleazar.
+The Jews enforcing this edict arrange for validly prepared kosher meat to be available for him to eat instead, so that he might appear to comply and avoid punishment, while actually maintaining Jewish law.
 Eleazar declines the offer, however, saying he did not wish for the young to get the wrong impression and think he had abandoned the law.
 He is tortured to death and dies, but as an exemplar of virtue.

 "Geron the Athenian" is only mentioned in the book of 2 Maccabees, and the phrasing is somewhat unclear; it could also be read as "the elderly Athenaeus".
 While Athens was not part of the Seleucid Empire, Antiochus IV had spent part of his life in exile there, where he presumably made friends and allies.
 As part of mainland Greece, it would have had legitimacy and prestige in the eyes of the ethnically Greek aristocrats of the Seleucid Empire, so sending an Athenian to oversee religious reforms is plausible.